From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 CI Pipeline

-3. How I automated CI with Jenkins and GitHub Actions.
+3. How CI is automated with Jenkins and GitHub Actions.

-4. How I added runtime monitoring with Prometheus and Grafana.
+4. How runtime monitoring is added with Prometheus and Grafana.

-Why I Chose a Calculator for DevOps Practice
+Why This Project Uses a Calculator for DevOps Practice

 1. The logic is simple and easy to verify.